 In ethics, one of his projects has to do with the problem why care to promote the good or to do the right thing; another has to do with the claim that while we value some things intrinsically, nothing is intrinsically valuable.

-Since arriving at Saint Mary’s, Dr Mercer has developed a passion for ancient Greek philosophy.
+Since arriving in Halifax, Dr Mercer has developed a passion for ancient Greek philosophy.
 He likes each year to teach at least one course on the pre-Socratics, Plato, or Hellenistic philosophy.

 Dr Mercer is a committed civil libertarian and a champion of liberal education and academic freedom.